DJ Cuppy

-Florence Ifeoluwa Otedola (born 11 November 1992), professionally known as DJ Cuppy or simply Cuppy, is a Nigerian disc jockey, musician and producer.
+Florence Ifeoluwa Otedola (born 11 November 1992), professionally known as DJ Cuppy or simply Cuppy, is a Nigerian disc jockey, musician, record producer and philanthropist.
+She founded the Cuppy Foundation in 2018.
+Born and raised in Lagos, she moved to London at the age of 13.
 She is the daughter of Nigerian businessman Femi Otedola.
-She grew up in Lagos and moved to London at the age of 13.

 Early life and education

 Cuppy lived in Ilupeju for six years before moving to Ikeja, where she attended Grange School, Ikeja.
 She then relocated to London, England, for her GCSEs and A-Levels.
 She graduated from King's College London in July 2014, with a degree in business and economics.
-She also earned a master's degree in music business from New York University in 2015.
-Cuppy studied for a master's degree in African studies at the University of Oxford, matriculating in 2021 and graduating in 2022.
+She earned a master's degree in music business from New York University in 2015, followed by a master's degree in African studies at the University of Oxford, where she matriculated in 2021 and graduated in 2022.

 Career

 In 2014, Cuppy was the resident DJ at the MTV Africa Music Awards in Durban.
-She then played at the Tatler and Christie's Art Ball in London, and at the Financial Times Business of Luxury Summit in Mexico City.
+She subsequently performed at the Tatler and Christie's Art Ball in London, and at the Financial Times Business of Luxury Summit in Mexico City.

-In July 2014, she released House of Cuppy as her first compilation mix in London and Lagos, before launching it in New York on 2 September 2014.
-With House of Cuppy, she produced EDM-esque remixes of songs by leading afropop artists.

-That same year, Cuppy also launched the London-based music management and content production business, Red Velvet Music Group.
+She released her first compilation mix, House of Cuppy, in 2014, featuring electronic remixes of songs by leading afropop artists.
+It was launched in New York on 2 September 2014.
+That year, she also founded the London-based music management and content production business, Red Velvet Music Group.

-In January 2015, Cuppy was featured on the cover of the Guardian Life magazine.
-The cover celebrated a new generation of African women.
+In 2015, Cuppy appeared on the cover of the Guardian Life magazine with the cover celebrating "a new generation of African women."
 In March 2015, Cuppy was named the official DJ for the 2015 Oil Barons Charity in Dubai, and became the first African act to perform at the event.
 She was featured in the 2015 April/May issue of Forbes Woman Africa.

-In June 2015, Cuppy released House of Cuppy II.

-Later that year, she interned at Jay-Z's Roc Nation.
+In June of that year, Cuppy released House of Cuppy II, and later that year, interned at Jay-Z's Roc Nation.

-On 13 October 2017, she released "Green Light", her first official single.
-The song features guest vocals from Nigerian singer and producer Tekno.

-On 30 March 2018, Cuppy released "Vybe", her second official single.
-The song features guest vocals from Ghanaian rapper Sarkodie.

-On 24 August 2018, she released "Currency", her third official single, featuring L.A.X.

-On 5 October 2018, she released "Werk", her fourth single featuring Skuki.

-On 19 April 2019, she collaborated with Kwesi Arthur for her fifth single, "Abena".

-On 16 August 2019, she released "Gelato", here sixth single, featuring Zlatan.

-In 2020, Cuppy was inducted into the Forbes Magazines 30 under 30 class.